 9-night, all-inclusive Wildlife Adventure

 Neotropical mammals are a fascinating faunal group, with many unique members, including sloths, New World monkeys, anteaters, armadillos and more, that cannot be found in any other region on earth.
 There are parts of the world, such as Africa, where we are dazzled by the abundance of large mammals like elephants, giraffes and lions, out in the open and easy to see.
 Mammal watching in Latin America can be a little more challenging, but no less fun!
 The majority of the mammals here are small to medium-sized, and many are predominantly nocturnal.
 This wildlife adventure is tailored to finding the unique and interesting mammals of the Neotropics.
 We will strive to find diurnal mammals like monkeys, agoutis, coatis and tamanduas during the day; at night, we will venture out with our spotlight to search for nocturnal mammals, such as kinkajous, opossums and bats.
 The forests of central Panama are full of mammals, and although it may take a little searching, finding Neotropical mammals is memorable and rewarding!
-While looking for mammals, we will also take advantage of the forests around us to find birds, frogs, reptiles and insects – there will never be a dull moment on this wildlife adventure!
+While looking for mammals, we will also take advantage of the forests around us to find other interesting organisms – there will never be a dull moment on this wildlife adventure!

 Arrival & Orientation